Ready to read and listen differently? Spice things up and remember more with my favourite head-spinning tips

 This might get confusing, bouncing around between completely different articles, but that’s part of the joy I get from this.
 It’s worth trying to see if it works for you.

-The final three: recommended for all, and especially for my dear language learners.
+Finally: recommended for all, and especially for my dear language learners.

 There are three things that jumped out as it relates to language learners: